Business Rates Retail Relief

 • Appeals procedure for customers dissatisfied with the Council’s decision

-How is relief Provided
+How relief is provided

 As this is a measure for 2019-20 and 2020-21 only, the Government is not changing the legislation around the relief’s available to properties.
 Instead the Government will, in line with the eligibility criteria set out in this guidance, reimburse the Council where it uses its discretionary relief powers, introduced by the Localism Act (under section 47 of the Local Government Finance Act 1988, as amended) to grant relief.